Sea Moss Benefits | Trending Uses & Honest Review

 Since this seaweed type isn't exactly edible in its fresh or dried form, it must be further processed.
 While we wouldn't personally use sea moss as a powder, gummy or extract, some may prefer the convenience.

 In our opinion, the absolute best "whole food" approach would be to make a homemade sea moss gel using the soaked dried seaweed.
-Gracilaria gel has a neutral flavor whereas Chondrus gel has a slight seaweedy taste and aroma.
-Both usually camouflage well with other foods.
+Gracilaria gel has more of a neutral flavor whereas Chondrus gel has a stronger seaweedy taste and aroma.
+Both usually camouflage well when combined with other foods.

-Making a GEL, which is basically soaked and blended whole sea moss, has been the standard way to utilize it since the early days when it was popular for vegan cheese and raw nut-based desserts like puddings, custards, cheesecakes, pies and ice cream.
+Making a GEL, which is basically soaked and blended whole sea moss, has been the standard way to utilize it since the early days when it was popular for adding texture to vegan cheese and raw nut-based desserts like puddings, custards, cheesecakes, pies and ice cream.

 6 Sea Moss Benefits